solana-labs/solana/book/src/transaction.md

 ## Transaction Format

-A transaction contains a compact-array of signatures, followed by a message.
-The signatures are all signatures of the given message.
-The Solana runtime verifies that the number of signatures matches the number in the first 8 bits of the message header.
+A transaction contains a [compact-array](#Compact-Array-Format) of signatures, followed by a [message](#Message-Format).
+Each item in the signatures array is a [digital signature](#Signature-Format) of the given message.
+The Solana runtime verifies that the number of signatures matches the number in the first 8 bits of the [message header](#Message-Header-Format).
 It also verifies the signature was signed by the private key corresponding to the public key at the same index in the message's account addresses vector.

 ### Signature Format